 Emerald Cut Crease

-Emerald looks gorgeous against all skin tones and eye colors, and looks even flashier in glitter formulations.
+Emerald looks gorgeous against all skin tones and eye colors, and it looks even flashier in glitter formulations.
 Pro tip: add a dash of a rich, matte green to the outline of your cut crease for more pronounced definition.

 Make it Bold